-Calculation of HFCs emission by Tier 2 methodology is based on the data on the amount of HFCs in operating systems (average annual stocks) for Domestic Refrigeration (HFC-134a), Commercial Refrigeration (HFC-125, HFC-134a, HFC-143a, HFC-32), Transport Refrigeration (HFC-134a, HFC-125, HFC-143a), Industrial Refrigeration (HFC-125, HFC-134a, HFC-32, HFC-134a, HFC-32, HFC-143a), Stationary Air-Conditioning (HFC-125, HFC-134a, HFC-32, HFC-143a, HFC-152a) and Mobile Air-Conditioning (HFC-134a).
+Emissions from stocks are estimated based on the data on the amount of HFCs in operating systems (average annual stocks) for Domestic Refrigeration (HFC-134a), Commercial Refrigeration (HFC-125, HFC-143a, HFC-143a, HFC-32), Transport Refrigeration (HFC-134a, HFC-125, HFC-143a), Industrial Refrigeration (HFC-125, HFC-134a, HFC-32, HFC-143a, HFC-32), Stationary Air-Conditioning (HFC-125, HFC-134a, HFC-32, HFC-143a, HFC-152a) and Mobile Air-Conditioning (HFC-134a).

 Default emission factors proposed by 2006 IPCC Guidelines have been used for emission calculation.
 Emission factor represents the annual emission rate during operation (% of initial charge/year), accounting for annual leakage and average annual emissions during servicing.
-The 2006 IPCC Guidelines propose a range of values (Volume 3, Chapter 7, Table 7.9), where a lower value is proposed for developed countries and higher value for developing countries.
-An average value of emission factors are calculated for each sub-applications to adjust it to national circumstances.
+The 2006 IPCC Guidelines propose a range of values, where a lower value is proposed for developed countries and higher value for developing countries.
+An average value of emission factors is used for each subapplication, according to national circumstances.